daniestevez/gr-satellites/README.md

     must use FM mode to receive this satellite.
   * `gr01`
     [QB50 GR01 (DUTHSat)](http://www.duthsat.gr/),
-    which transmits 9k6 AX.25 BPSK telemetry in the 70cm band.
-It uses a G3RUH scrambler.
-Currently it transmits 1k2 telemetry, so you must use SSB mode to receive this satellite.
+    which transmits 1k2 or 9k6 AX.25 BPSK telemetry in the 70cm band.
+It uses a G3RUH
+    scrambler.
+For 1k2 telemetry you must use SSB mode, while for 9k6 telemetry you must use wide SSB mode.
   * `il01`
     [QB50 IL01 (DUCHIFAT-2)](http://www.h-space-lab.org/php/hoopoe-en.php),
     which transmits 9k6 AX.25 BPSK telemetry in the 70cm band.
 It uses a G3RUH